-Subsequent recoveries of amounts previously written off are credited in the consolidated statement of profit or loss and other comprehensive income.
+Subsequent recoveries of amounts previously written off are credited in the consolidated statement of profit or loss.

 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial re-organisation, and default or delinquency in payments are considered indicators that a specific debtor balance is assessed to be doubtful.